- vs. Throat Culture

-Streptococcal throat infections facts
+Streptococcal throat infections definition and facts

 - The incidence of sore throats (pharyngitis) varies with season, age of the patient, and geographic area.